 The Stuart and Mimi Rose Program for Student Startups

+Have a bold idea but unsure where to start?
+The Rose Program is your launchpad.
 The Rose Program is a new for-credit innovation track designed to guide undergraduates through the process of developing a venture from idea to launch.
-Offered by Goizueta Business School and The Hatchery in collaboration with Emory College of Arts and Sciences and School of Nursing, the Rose Program is open to students in any major.
+Offered by Goizueta Business School and The Hatchery in collaboration with Emory College of Arts and Sciences, the Rose Program is open to students in any major.

 Launching Spring 2026 | Courses will appear in Course Atlas by Fall 2025 | Stay updated via The Hatchery Newsletter